Striped Bubble Bracelet

 Measure out 13 ml of Part A and color it with black pigment until it is opaque.
 The less pigment you put in, the lighter the gray will be.
 Take care not to add too much pigment as this will inhibit curing.
 Measure out 13 ml of Part B into the same cup and mix the two parts together thoroughly.
 Spoon the black resin on top of the white resin until you fill the mold.
 Set the resin aside to cure for 20 minutes.

+This is the best part of this easy resin bracelet project.
+You finally get to see what your colors look like!
 To demold the pieces, peel the silicone away from the resin and pull each dome out.

 If there are any sharp edges on the domes, trim just the edge with a utility knife.

 To assemble the domes into a bracelet, you’ll need to mark positions for the stringing holes.
 Place a mark approximately 4 mm from the bottom of the dome with the permanent marker.
 Mark a corresponding hole on the opposite side of the dome.
 Draw a line across the back of the dome to connect the two marks.
 This will help you to drill straight.

 Place the dome on your workspace with the line in the vertical position and drill part of the way into the dome with a 1.5 mm drill bit.